 We are not owners of anything; we are temporary trustees of God’s property.

-Psalm 24:1 “The earth is the Lord’s, and everything in it, the world, and all who live in it;” This changes our purpose from accumulators to managers!
+Psalm 24:1 “The earth is the Lord’s, and everything in it.
+The world, and all its people belong to him.”
+(NLT) This changes our purpose from accumulators to managers!

 • null